The High W Challenge: Robust Neutrino Energy Estimators for LArTPCs: Simulation of Neutrino Events

 \section{Simulation of Neutrino Events}

 The evaluation of neutrino energy estimators necessarily relies on a set of working assumptions.
-As a case study, we adopt the neutrino flux provided by the DUNE Collaboration~\cite{DUNE:2015lol}, without including the effects of oscillation outside of the studies presented in Sections~\ref{sec:ImpactOnOsc} and ~\ref{sec:ImpactOnOsc2}.
-We restrict the true neutrino energies to the range 0.5–6~GeV, which is most relevant for oscillation measurements.
+As a case study, we adopt the neutrino flux provided by the DUNE Collaboration~\cite{DUNE:2015lol}.
+We do not include the effects of oscillation outside of the studies presented in Sections~\ref{sec:ImpactOnOsc} and ~\ref{sec:ImpactOnOsc2}.
+We restrict the true neutrino energies to the range 0.5–6~GeV, which is most relevant for oscillation measurements, and considerably more energetic than the beams used in existing LArTPC experiments~\cite{MicroBooNE:2015bmn}.
 Any comparable flux that covers the shallow to deep inelastic transition region would serve equally well for the purposes of this study.
-The neutrino–nucleus interaction models are listed in Section~\ref{sec:EventGenerators}, and our idealized particle reconstruction is outlined in Section~\ref{sec:perfectReco}.
-These ingredients provide a controlled environment in which to test and compare the five different estimators of the neutrino energy.
+The neutrino interaction event generators are listed in Section~\ref{sec:EventGenerators}, and our idealized particle reconstruction is outlined in Section~\ref{sec:perfectReco}.
+These ingredients provide a controlled environment in which to test and compare the five different neutrino energy estimators.